List of monsters in Marvel Comics: Bombu

 Bombu is an alien monster that first appeared in Journey into Mystery #60 and was created by Stan Lee, Jack Kirby, and Dick Ayers.

 Bombu is a giant alien conqueror from the planet Oobagon VIII who had conquered 275 worlds.
 The high commander of Oobagon VIII sent Bombu to Earth as part of a scouting mission for the Oobagonians.
-While subjugating the natives while operating as a witch doctor, Bombu's plan didn't go well when he was struck by lightning.
-The natives then pelted Bombu who then fled Earth.
+While subjugating the natives while operating as a witch doctor, Bombu's plan did not go well when he was struck by lightning.
+The natives then pelted Bombu, who then fled Earth.

-Some years later, Bombu is sent back to Earth by his high commander in order to get Earth ready for an Oobagonian invasion.
+Some years later, Bombu is sent back to Earth by his high commander to prepare Earth for an Oobagonian invasion.
 While manifesting in an unnamed American city, Bombu was confronted by the police who managed to taser him.
-Bombu was then arrested and incarcerated in a county jail.
-Though he did use his one telephone call to inform the high commander of his failure.
+Bombu was then arrested and incarcerated in a county jail, though he did use his one telephone call to inform the high commander of his failure.